 The currently selected language.
 This an atom, for example:

-A dictionary containing the current request’s query variables.
+A key/value list containing the current request’s query variables.
 For GET requests, these are the arguments passed from the query string (e.g.

-The local date and time in Erlang tuple notation, for instance
+The UTC date and time in Erlang tuple notation, for instance